top of page

 Recommendations

-• Structural Modifications: Consider long-term solutions like tuned mass dampers or changes to the bed-steady connection.
+• Structural modifications: consider long-term solutions like changes to the bed-foundation connection or tuned mass dampers.

 Conclusion